jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Pulse shaping

-In pulse shaping, we use a digital filter to convert the complex symbols into a smooth, fairly narrowband complex waveform.
-Usually, the digital filter used for pulse shaping is referred to as a *matched filter*.
+Pulse shaping uses a digital filter to convert the complex symbols into a smooth complex waveform that occupies a user-specified bandwidth.
+We'll discuss filter variations and their tradeoffs in a later post.
+For now, let's just use the most common one: the **root-raised cosine filter**.
+Here's an implementation I've used in several projects.
+It's not pretty.

 ``` python
 def root_raised_cosine(